Ringling Museum Complex

 John & Mable Ringling Museum of Art

-The Ringlings aspired to become serious art connoisseurs, and they amassed a vast, impressive collection of 14th- to 18th-century European tapestries and paintings.
-Like Rubens' tremendous Triumph of the Eucharist cycle, many are imposing works of passionate religious and mythological subjects from the late-medieval, baroque and Renaissance eras.
-One wing, though, presents rotating exhibits of contemporary art, and the sculpture garden is filled with replicas of Greek and Roman statuary.
-In 2012, the Searing Wing plans to open a new atrium, a stunning James Turrell-designed 'Sky Space.'
+The Ringlings aspired to become serious art connoisseurs, and they amassed an impressive collection of 14th- to 18th-century European tapestries and paintings.
+Housed in a grand Mediterranean-style palazzo, the museum covers 21 galleries showcasing many Spanish and baroque works, and includes a world-renowned collection of Rubens canvases including the Triumph of the Eucharist cycle.
+One wing presents rotating exhibits of contemporary art, and in 2011 the Searing Wing opened Joseph's Coat, a stunning 3000 sq ft James Turrell-designed 'Sky Space.'

-Ringling was a showman, and his winter home Cà d'Zan (1924–26), or 'House of John,' displays an unmistakable theatrical flair.
-Even the patio's zigzag marble fronting Sarasota Bay dazzles.
-The home itself favors the Venetian Gothic style, but borrows Renaissance and baroque touches freely to overwhelming effect.
-Ceilings are painted masterpieces, especially Willy Pogany's Dancers of Nations in the ballroom.
+Ringling's winter home Cà d'Zan (1924–26), or 'House of John,' displays an unmistakable theatrical flair evocative of his two favorite Venetian hotels, the Danieli and the Bauer Grunwald.
+Ceilings are painted masterpieces, especially Willy Pogany's Dancers of Nations in the ballroom, and even the patio's zigzag marble that fronts Sarasota Bay dazzles.
 Self-guided tours include the 1st floor's kitchens, tap room and opulent public spaces, while guided tours ($5) add the 2nd floor's stupendous bedrooms and bathrooms.
-A pianist fills the halls with music Monday and Friday, 10am to 1pm, playfully evoking the home's Roaring Twenties heyday.

 This is actually several museums in one, and they are as delightful as the circus itself.
-One building preserves the hand-carved animal wagons, calliopes, silver cannons and artifacts from Ringling Bros' original traveling show.
-One highlight here is the Wisconsin, Ringling's personal railcar, restored to plush glory.
-Other exhibits present vintage circus posters and trace the evolution of the circus from sideshow to Cirque du Soleil.
-Yet in the center ring, so to speak, is the miniature Howard Bros Circus: a truly epic recreation at 1/12th scale of the entire Ringling Bros and Barnum & Bailey Circus in action, from the big tent's high wire to the stables, dressing areas and railway cars.
-This colossal, intricately detailed work occupies its own building, and is mostly the 50-year labor of love of one man, Howard Tibbels.
+One building preserves the hand-carved animal wagons, calliopes and artifacts from Ringling Bros' original traveling show.
+Other exhibits trace the evolution of the circus from sideshow to Cirque du Soleil.
+Yet in the center ring, so to speak, is the miniature Howard Bros Circus: a truly epic recreation at 1/12th scale of the entire Ringling Bros and Barnum & Bailey Circus in action.
+This intricately detailed work occupies its own building, and is mostly the 50-year labor of love of one man, Howard Tibbels.